Dragoon-Lab/LaitsV3/documentation/sessions.md

 - level
 - share

+For mysql database table column names, we will replace camelCase with
+underscores: sessionId -> session_id, userId -> user_id, *et cetera*.
 Quantities in  categories *name* and *short name* are strings, while *id* and *short id* represent integers.